zetapii/zetapii.github.io/index.md

 ## Academics

 I have taken the below courses as part of my coursework at IIIT Hyderabad.
-Each of the courses brought a greate learning experience.
+Each of the courses brought a great learning experience.

 - Compilers
 - Automata Theory